Eggplant Curry: Easy Aubergine Tomato Curry

 Notes

-- If you don’t have Kashmiri chili powder, you can substitute it with a mix of paprika powder and chili powder/ cayenne powder.
+- If you don’t have Kashmiri chili powder, you can substitute it with a mix of paprika and chili/cayenne powders.
 Or just use chili powder.
-The difference is that Kashmiri chili and paprika powder has an intense red color that gives the dish a more vibrant color.
+The difference is that Kashmiri chili and paprika powder have an intense red color, giving the dish a more vibrant appearance.

-- You can use any cooking oil that you like.
-I use either rapeseed oil or sunflower oil.
+- You can use any cooking oil you like.
+I have been using light olive oil for cooking curries for the past few years.
+However, I used to use either rapeseed oil or sunflower oil.

 Nutrition